The BP:Together Study

 What is the trial about?

-BP:Together is a research study designed to test a new system (intervention) to lower the blood pressure of stroke survivors and those who have had Transient Ischaemic Attacks (TIAs).
-The intervention is based around stroke/TIA survivors (or their carers) measuring their blood pressure at home, with input from a GP or specialist when needed.
+BP:Together was a research study designed to test a new system (intervention) to lower the blood pressure of stroke survivors and those who have had Transient Ischaemic Attacks (TIAs).
+The intervention was based around stroke/TIA survivors (or their carers) measuring their blood pressure at home, with input from a GP or specialist when needed.
 After having a stroke or TIA, people are more likely to have a further stroke.
 The best way to reduce this risk is to reduce high blood pressure, and yet at present a significant proportion of stroke survivors do not have their high blood pressure properly controlled (perhaps one third).

 Does self-monitoring work?